The Block season 12: Production

 Filming for the season began on 26 May 2016.
 The Block auctions (or Block-tions) for the apartments were held on Saturday, 12 November 2016.

-This Art Deco heritage building is located at 164 Ingles St and it is an old soap factory in Port Melbourne.

 Contestants

 The Block 2016 is the fourth season to have five couples instead of the traditional four couples.
 Julia & Sasha are the first ever female same-sex couple to compete on any season of The Block.